Camp Fire Walla Walla is a 501 (c)(3) nonprofit organization dedicated to helping youth find their spark and discover who they are.

 In order to make Camp Fire Walla Walla programs available to all children, regardless of socioeconomic background, we depend on the support of a generous community.
 Camp Fire would like to thank all supporters who are impacting the lives of children in Walla Walla!

 Walla Walla and Camp Fire are both familiar territory for Janet.
 She attended school at Sharpstein, Green Park, Pioneer Jr. High, and Walla Walla High School before heading off to Washington State University and then Western Washington University.
 Her first high school job was as a cabin counselor and lifeguard at a Camp Fire summer camp program at Camp Kiwanis.
 This led to a career in resident camps and youth development with the YMCA of Greater Seattle, Massachusetts Audubon Society, and the City of McMinnville Parks & Recreation Department.
-Janet is inspired by Camp Fire’s mission to give youth the opportunity to find their spark, lift their voice, and discover who they are and is particularly looking forward to Camp Fire Walla Walla 100 th anniversary in 2024.
+Janet is inspired by Camp Fire’s mission to give youth the opportunity to find their spark, lift their voice, and discover who they are.
+She's particularly looking forward to Camp Fire Walla Walla's 100 the anniversary in 2024.

-Carly was born and raised in Walla Walla and enjoys cooking/baking, marking new places off her bucket list, walking her dog, Kobe, and spending quality time with friends and family.
-She graduated from Walla Walla Community College in 2017 and has found her current spark here at Camp Fire.
-She loves that there is never a dull moment in this line of work, and that every day is different.
+Carly was born and raised in Walla Walla and enjoys cooking, baking, playing with her dog Wilson, and spending quality time with friends and family.
+She graduated from Walla Walla Community College in 2017 and has since found her spark here at Camp Fire.
+Her favorite thing about her role here is the relationships she gets to make with the Camp Fire staff and families.

 After School Site Director (5 afternoons, 20 hours total per week)